American Horror Story: Murder House: Ratings

 The pilot episode gained a 1.6 ratings share among adults aged 18–49 and garnered 3.2 million viewers, and totalled 5.2 million between two airings.
 These were the best numbers FX had ever received for a series premiere.
 Taken together with equally strong numbers for the station's returning original series – Sons of Anarchy, It's Always Sunny in Philadelphia and The League – the episode helped make October the most-watched month on FX ever.
 The episode was seen by 3.2 million viewers total in 59 countries.

 Ratings increased as the season progressed, with the fourth episode receiving a 1.7 ratings share among adults 18–49, a tenth of a point higher than the pilot episode.
 The seventh episode had a viewership of 3.06 million, receiving a 1.8 ratings share in the 18–49 demographic; a series high.
 The season finale was watched by 3.22 million viewers and received a 1.7 ratings share in the 18–49 demographic.
 The first season tied with the TNT series Falling Skies as the biggest new cable series of the year among adults 18–49.

 American Horror Storys November 2011 international premiere across Europe and Latin America, on Fox International Channels, drew rankings of 1st or 2nd among all Pay-TV in most metered markets for its time slot.
 In the UK, it premiered on non-terrestrial channel FX, with 128,200 viewers.
 The second episode saw an increase of 27%, receiving an overall viewership of 158,700.

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that American Horror Story: Murder House garnered 1.15 billion minutes of watch time, averaging 95.6 million minutes viewed per episode, between May 1, 2024, and August 31, 2026.